conan-io/docs/tutorial/creating_packages/other_types_of_packages/tool_requires_packages.rst

 With the previous recipe, if we call :command:`conan create` with different setting like different compiler versions, we will get different binary packages with a different ``package ID``.
 This might be convenient to, for example, keep better traceability of our tools.
-In this case, the <MISSING PAGE> compatibility.py plugin can help to locate the best matching binary in case Conan doesn't find the binary for our specific compiler version.
+In this case, the :ref:`compatibility.py<reference_extensions_binary_compatibility>` plugin can help to locate the best matching binary in case Conan doesn't find the binary for our specific compiler version.

 But in some cases we might want to just generate a binary taking into account only the ``os``, ``arch`` or at most